In This Section

 If you’re in a position to help us honor Steve by developing the next generation of remarkable people like him, please consider contributing to the Education Foundation before the end of the year.
 All donations between now and the end of the year will go toward this effort.
 (As always, every penny goes toward education programs, and donations are 100% tax-deductible.)

 Prefer to donate by check?
 That's just fine!
 Please make the check out to "AISC Education Foundation" and mail it to: AISC Education Foundation, PO Box 8761, Carol Stream, IL 60197-8761.

 All 2023 donations made to the Education Foundation prior to November 1 supported the AISC Education Foundation's Funding the Future Campaign.

 We know great things happen when promising students have the space to be creative and pursue their individual interests.
-This year, the AISC Education Foundation will start funding undergraduate research grants, giving undergrads the rare opportunity to spend a term studying structural steel design and construction under the direction of a faculty sponsor.
+The AISC Education Foundation has begun to fund undergraduate research grants, giving undergrads the rare opportunity to spend a term studying structural steel design and construction under the direction of a faculty sponsor.

-In addition, we’re expanding the existing Adopt-a-School program to allow faculty and fabrication companies to build on their existing relationships with expanded activities.
-These activities could range from shop tours and lab material donations to development of a full course such as a capstone project or an architecture studio focused on steel design and fabrication.
+In addition, we’ve expanded the Adopt-a-School program to allow faculty and fabrication companies to build on their existing relationships with expanded activities.
+These activities can range from shop tours and lab material donations to development of a full course such as a capstone project or an architecture studio focused on steel design and fabrication.
 This program offers endless possibilities for faculty who know how their students learn best.